5 Influential Black Physicians

 • Chief of Orthopedic Surgery at the Howard University School of Medicine and “Freedmen’s” Hospital.

-Dr. Gladden today is recognized as a pioneer of not only Black Americans in orthopedics, but in healthcare as whole due to his numerous achievements and high-ranking posts within hospitals and medical societies.
+We recognize Dr. Gladden today as a pioneer of not only Black Americans in orthopedics, but in healthcare as whole.

 Resources